freekrai/freekrai.github.io/_posts/2014-09-21-upgrade-asus-chromebox-ram-bigger-ssd-ubuntu.md

 This post will cover how to go about upgrading the hardware, and get it up and running in a dual boot mode to ChromeOS and Chrubuntu.

-Here are the parts I used;
+Here are the parts I used:

 * ASUS CHROMEBOX-M004U Desktop PC Celeron 2955U (1.4GHz) 2GB DDR3 16GB SSD HDD from [Amazon][1]
 * Crucial 8GB Kit (4GBx2) DDR3/DDR3L 1600 MT/s (PC3-12800) CL11 SODIMM 204-Pin 1.35V/1.5V Memory For Mac CT2C4G3S160BM from [Amazon][2]
 * MyDigitalSSD SC2 Super Cache 2 42mm SATA III 6G M.2 NGFF M2 SSD Solid State Drive (128GB) From [Amazon][3]